Subprime Lending Report

 The importance of subprime lending to minorities and low-income Americans, which is documented in what follows, demonstrates how important it is to these communities that subprime lending not include any lenders engaging in predatory practices.

-1. From 1993 to 1998, the number of subprime refinance loans originated in Atlanta increased by over 500 percent.
-The number of refinance mortgages reported under HMDA by lenders specializing in subprime lending in the Atlanta metropolitan area increased from 1,864 loans in 1993 to 11,408 in 1998.
+1. From 1993 to 1998, the number of subprime refinance loans originated in Los Angeles increased by about 170 percent.
+The number of refinance mortgages reported under HMDA by lenders specializing in subprime lending in the Los Angeles metropolitan area increased from 9,351 loans in 1993 to 25,384 loans in 1998.

-2. Subprime loans are three times more likely in low-income neighborhoods in Atlanta than in upper-income neighborhoods.
-In low-income neighborhoods, subprime loans accounted for 21 percent of all refinance loans originated during 1998 - compared with only 11 percent in moderate-income neighborhoods and just 6 percent in upper-income neighborhoods.
-In the poorest communities, where median family income is 50 percent or less of the area median income, subprime refinances accounted for 43 percent of all refinance loans.
+2. Subprime loans are two times more likely in low-income neighborhoods in Los Angeles than in upper-income neighborhoods.
+In low-income neighborhoods, subprime loans accounted for 23 percent of all refinance loans originated during 1998 - compared with only 11 percent in upper-income neighborhoods.
+In the poorest communities, where median family income is 50 percent or less of the area median income, subprime refinances accounted for 31 percent of all refinance loans.

-3. Subprime loans are almost five times more likely in black neighborhoods in Atlanta than in white neighborhoods.
-In predominantly black neighborhoods in Atlanta, subprime lending accounted for 33 percent of home refinance loans originated during 1998 - compared with only 7 percent in predominantly white neighborhoods.
+3. Subprime loans are almost four times more likely in black neighborhoods in Los Angeles than in white neighborhoods.
+In predominantly black neighborhoods in Los Angeles, subprime lending accounted for 33 percent of home refinance loans originated during 1998 - compared with only 9 percent in predominantly white neighborhoods.

 Subprime mortgage lending provides credit to borrowers with past credit problems, often at a higher cost or less favorable terms than loans available in the conventional prime market.
 In most cases, these lenders offer credit to borrowers who would not qualify for a loan in the prime market, thus expanding access to credit and helping more families to own their own homes.
 The higher costs of these loans may serve to offset the increased risk that these lenders assume in lending to these borrowers.